 - Address line complexity

 - Memory chip density

 - Error correction code variables

 - Encryption and Encoding variations

-These make SSD data recovery a complex and time-consuming process and only the trained and experienced professionals can help you in recovering the data from damaged/corrupt Solid State Drive (SSD).
+These make SSD data recovery a complex and time-consuming process.
+And, only trained and experienced professionals can help you in recovering data from damaged/corrupt SSD.

-SSD’s are just like normal electronic equipment and nothing magical about these devices, as the device ages its components wear out and fail.
-The electronic components don’t give out buzz or ticking sound that warns the user about the impending failing of the disk.
-Unlike the hard disk, SSD’s don’t give out signals of damage, and when an SSD goes silent, it’s bad news.
+SSDs are normal electronic devices and there’s nothing magical about them.
+As the device ages, its components wear out and fail.
+Unlike the hard disk, SSDs don’t give out signals of damage, and when an SSD goes silent, it’s bad news.

-TRIM in SSD’s make it worse, TRIM functions to keep the data on SSD organized to enable it to access easily & quickly.
-TRIM in addition to making SSD faster also deletes files in the process making data recovery impossible.
+TRIM in SSDs makes it worse.
+It functions to keep the data on an SSD organized and make it easily and quickly accessible.
+However, in addition to making the SSD faster, TRIM also deletes files in the process, making data recovery impossible.

-SSD Data recovery is the last option when all tricks and formulas fail, we advise you to keep backups regularly.
+SSD Data recovery is the last option when all tricks and formulas fail.
+To prevent sudden data loss due to SSD failure, we advise you to keep backups regularly.